pjambet/blog/content/posts/go-tcp-server.md

 response = <-commandMessage.responseChannel
 ```

-Above we categorized our coroutines in two groups, the **main coroutine** and all the **client-specific coroutines**.

-The channel we create in the main function will be passed to each goroutine started when new clients connect.
-This will be used for all these clients goroutines to send messages back to the main coroutine.
-Without anything else, the main goroutine would have no way to send messages back to any of the client goroutines.
-This is the problem that the `resp` goroutine inside `op` instances solves, but we'll get back to it later when we look at how the data is shared between all the coroutines.

-We also create our main data store in the main function, a `map[string]string`.
-When we receive a `GET` command, we'll read from that map, and for a `SET` command, we'll add a key/value pair to it.
+With this new pattern, instead of having of having each **client goroutine** perform the sequence of operations specific to each command, they instead send a message to the **DB coroutine** with the data necessary to perform the operation, and wait for a response.
+This approach protects us from race conditions because there is a single goroutine processing the messages written to `commandChannel`.
+Sending message to `commandChannel` results in them being added to the channel's buffer, and in turn the **DB coroutine** will process these messages one by one through the `select` statement.

+You can run the ruby script we used above and notice that the final outcome will always be 100, and the go server will never crash with `fatal error: concurrent map writes` 🎉

 ## Want more?

-I started a repo where I'm trying to do the same thing in various languages, go check it out if for instance you're curious about how to do this with node, python or ruby! [pjambet/tcp-servers][gh-tcp-servers]
+I started a repo where I'm trying to do the same thing in various languages, go check it out if for instance you're curious about how to do this with node, python or ruby: [pjambet/tcp-servers][gh-tcp-servers]

+The code from this article is [on GitHub][github-code].

 ### Links: